macdevopsyvr/macdevopsyvr.github.io/speakers/index.md

   <div class="responsive">
     <h4>Greg Neagle</h4>
     <p class="lead">
-      Greg Neagle is a Sr. Systems Engineer at Walt Disney Animation Studios.
+      Greg Neagle is a Sr. Systems Engineer at a large animation studio.
+Creator of Munki, which is currently in use at organizations all over the world, managing software for tens of thousands of Macs: https://github.com/munki/munki
     </p>
   </div>
 </div>